Founder of Alibaba Holding Company, Jack Ma (AFP)

 This comes as China’s tightening of rules on the technology sector sparked investor fears that President Xi Jinping was turning on private companies and businessmen.

 However, China faced weak economic growth over the past year due to the “zero Covid” policy to prevent the spread of the emerging Corona virus.
 Meanwhile, Beijing has revitalized the economy.
-Allowing Ma to return to the playing field could be Beijing’s recognition that it needs private companies to drive growth.
+Allowing Ma to return to the playing field might be Beijing’s recognition that it needs private companies to drive growth.

 This was echoed by Senior Lecturer in Chinese Business at King’s College London, Chen Sun, who said, “On track economic growth is perhaps the biggest political priority the party faces.” [الشيوعي] Right now, the most optimistic category of entrepreneurs is key.”